mikiAtomMines/Automation/bbb_setup_files/README.md

     $ sudo mount -o rw /dev/sda1 media/usb1

 Note that if your path to your USB drive is different from `/dev/sda1`, you need to replace that path with your specific correct path in the second command.
 If the command is succesful, the USB drive is now ready for use.

- # TODO: add section about mounting the USB drive being read-only and not writtable
+If the USB drive is mounted as read-only, this might indicate an issue with the formatting procedure of the USB drive.
+Try formatting the USB drive again in a Linux machine or try using a different USB drive.

-### Running installation files
+#### Running installation files

-The installation file will automatically move to the home directory `/~` to install all the files.
 To run the setup file bbb_setup.sh, run the following commands:

     $ cd /
     $ ./media/usb1/bbb_setup_files/bbb_setup.sh

 The setup takes about 2 hours.
 If the setup file is working properly, no more work from the user is needed.

+Before unplugging the USB drive, run the following command:

+    $ cd /
+    $ sudo umount /media/usb1

-After the setup is done, the USB can be safely disconnected.
+If the command runs succesfully, there should be no output and the USB can be safely ejected.

+## Installation with setup files

+### Getting installation files ready

+Get the folder containing these files to the home directory.

+### Running installation files

+    $ cd bbb_setup_files/lib
+    $ ./steps.sh < prompts.txt